theBrianCui/CSC-143-Notes/01.22-2_Equals_Polymorphism_Generics/src/README.md

 See: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Object.html

-Object provides some override-able methods that the Java designers deicided were a core part of the language and required for every class.
+Object provides some override-able methods that the Java designers decided were a core part of the language and required for every class.
 The ones we care about in this class are:

  - `.toString()`: Returns the `String` representation of the class (as decided by the developer)
  - `.equals()`: Compares two objects by *state* (rather than memory address, or physical equality)